benlimpa/benlimpa.github.io/_pages/about.md

 I'm a PhD student in Computer Science at UCLA advised by [Miryung Kim](http://web.cs.ucla.edu/~miryung/).

-My interests include fuzz testing, software debugging, and machine learning.
-My current research goal is to improve the efficiency and efficacy of fuzz testing for compilers and similar subject programs that require structured inputs.
+My research focuses on fuzz testing and software debugging, particularly for projects like MLIR compilers.
+My goal is to minimize the manual effort of building domain-specific fuzzers by automatically inferring specialized mutations, constraints, and grammars from existing software artifacts like test cases, error feedback, and documentation.